-Specific series of themed programs open to all faculty, where the Center director, faculty, and/or external speakers lead discussions on topics relevant to classroom teaching (e.g. Inclusive Teaching & Excellence series).
+Specific thematic series open to all faculty, where CITLS staff, faculty, and/or external speakers lead discussions on topics relevant to classroom teaching (e.g. Inclusive Teaching & Excellence, Mentoring Research Students, Teaching Strategies, Activities and Assessments series).

-Each semester, a series of programs on how faculty use various forms of instructional technology is developed by Instructional Technology Services and is jointly sponsored by the Center.
+Each semester, a series of programs on how faculty use various forms of instructional technology is developed by Learning and Research Technologies and is jointly sponsored by the Center.
 The series, called Teach and Tech, is listed in the Center calendar.
-Additional partnerships on programming occur between the Center and the Library.
+Additional partnerships on programming occur between the Center and Skillman Library, the College Writing Program, the Dyer Center, the Landis Center, and others.
 Occasional programs are also held throughout the term on specific topics as requested by the faculty and departments.
 The Center also offers Faculty Writing Retreats in partnership with the Director of Sponsored Research.
 See the Center calendar for more information.

 Initiatives and events held in collaboration with other colleges and universities in the LVAIC consortium.
 See: https://www.lvaic.org

 Opportunities for faculty to obtain formative feedback on their teaching (e.g. Lafayette Teaching Squares Program).